 Aging solutions don’t allow much flexibility, so changing the system to satisfy your business’s new requirements is almost impossible.
 Rewriting the legacy software would help you create a dynamic solution that would become a great asset to your business model.

 3. Future-Proof Solution to Fit in Modern Requirements

-Utilizing all the benefits of modern programming languages would simplify integrating new features in the future and allowing more flexibility in a fast-changing business environment.
+Utilizing all the benefits of modern programming languages would simplify the integration of new features in the future and allow more flexibility in a fast-changing business environment.
 According to recent findings, 30 lines of Java can perform the same operations as 600 lines of COBOL code.
 Just imagine the advantages of updating the old software will bring.

 Disadvantages of Legacy Software Rewriting